vishnuvijayakumar/JLEScripts/README.md

 3. Clone the project and open in the desired IDE, ensure that the project is marked as Maven

 To do the same in Intellij:
-     a.
-Open project in Intellij, right click project and go to module settings
+1. Open project in Intellij, right click project and go to module settings
-     b.
-Select module sdk under dependencies
+2. Select module sdk under dependencies
-     c.
-Rebuild the project
+3. Rebuild the project
-     d.
-Right click pom.xml and mark as Maven project
+4. Right click pom.xml and mark as Maven project

 # Features and Reports
 1. Cucumber features can be found in src>test>resources>features